StephanSchweitzer/voicecast_data_downloader/README.md

 You can get it here:
 https://huggingface.co/settings/tokens

-There is a script in the login folder that will log you in once you enter your hf tokenm just run the script once it's in your .env.
+There is a script in the login folder that will log you in once you enter your hf token, just run the script once it's in your .env.

 ## Kaggle Setup